MYOB Acumatica Manufacturing - Shop Floor Data Capture

 may use light WMS features inside their ERP system or integrate more advanced WMS applications.

-MYOB Advanced provides barcode printing on documents and reports and a WMS system for automated inventory transactions.
+MYOB Acumatica provides barcode printing on documents and reports and a light WMS system for automated inventory transactions.

 PROS: